NeotomaDB/neotoma_modules/chapters/module5.md

 title: 'Module 5: Synthesis With Neotoma2'
 subtitle:  'Multi-site Analysis'
 description:
-  'In this module you will create, edit and run reproducible R code documents using RMarkdown.
+  'In this module we will do a more complex model using several sites.'
-  '
 prev: /module4
 next: null
 type: chapter